 Through long hours of organizing, communicating, educating my teammates, coordinating the event, and the actual kicking, I have learned that not only giving back to the community is a valuable and vital responsibility, but also a humbling, sobering and gratifying experience.
 Each one of the swimmers who participates is giving back in their own way.
 There is nothing more heart-warming than seeing a little sick child’s face light up when he or she receives a little toy car or coloring book.
 There is nothing more humbling than to see joy in the faces of these brave and courageous kids who persevere in the presence of suffering.
 I hope I can touch as many lives of sick children and their families in the hospital by helping them get through the tough times.

 The story continues and expands. . .

 In 2018, Kick for Kids Founder, Cyrus Morrison began his collegiate swimming career at Cornell University.
 With support from his coaches and teammates at Cornell, Cyrus has expanded the Kick for Kids program.
-On May 3, 2019, The Cornell Men’s and Women’s Swim team will be hosting their first Kick for Kids event to benefit the Weill Cornell Medicine Department of Pediatrics.
-See our Upcoming Events page for more information.
+On May 3, 2019, The Cornell Men’s and Women’s Swim and Diving teams hosted their first Kick for Kids event to benefit the Weill Cornell Medicine Department of Pediatrics.